spack/spack/lib/spack/docs/build_systems/intelpackage.rst

 Using Intel tools to compile client packages
 *********************************************

+Finally, this section pertains to item 3. from the `Introduction`_.

 Once Intel packages are integrated into Spack as either external package or installed within Spack, they can be used as intended for installing *client packages* within Spack.
 There are three different routes for doing so,